daveb1034/NVGTools/README.md

 Provides a means to read a nvg file and output feature classes to a file geodatabase.

-This code is in active development and a beta release is targeted for early May 2015.
+This code is in active development and a release will be provided soon.
 This will focus on reading nvg version 1.4.0 into file geodatabases.

+I have a few change of directions on the best way to read the NVG format.
+It has some pretty awkward concepts but I am pretty much there on the basic implementation points.

 Future versions will be supported as the tools develop.
 In addition a means to write nvg from file geodatabase will be developed.
+It is likely that reading from a file geodatabase will be achieved through the use of feature templates.

 ## Contributing ##